mawelous/yamop-laravel/README.md

 You can simply download it [here](https://github.com/mawelous/yamop-laravel) or use [Composer](http://getcomposer.org/).

-In the `require` key of `composer.json` file add the following
+In the `require` key inside the `composer.json` file add the following

 ```yml
     "mawelous/yamop-laravel": "dev-master"
 ```

-Run the Composer update command
+Save it and run the Composer update command

     $ composer update